Table of Contents

 What Is the Purpose of FERPA?

-Compliance regulations aim to keep user data safe, and FERPA focuses its efforts on protecting student data.
-Because school systems store personally identifiable information (PII) that can be used in identity theft, FERPA imposes strict penalties for educational institutions that don't safeguard it.
+Compliance regulations aim to keep user data safe, and FERPA focuses on protecting student data.
+Because school systems store personally identifiable information (PII) typically used in identity theft, FERPA imposes strict penalties for educational institutions that don’t safeguard it.
 Schools must employ robust cybersecurity or risk losing critical financial support from the government.
-FERPA provides data privacy best practices for organizations and holds them accountable with hefty fines for non-compliance.
+FERPA provides data privacy best practices for institutions and holds them accountable with hefty fines for non-compliance.

 What Are the Rules, Laws, and Regulations for FERPA Compliance?

-In addition to protecting student data, FERPA requires organizations to disclose student rights under data protection laws.
-Students should have transparency to their information and consent to specific practices such as releasing their PII to other institutions or third parties.
+In addition to protecting student data, FERPA requires institutions to disclose student rights under data protection laws.
+Students should have transparency to their information and must consent to specific practices such as releasing their PII to other institutions or third parties.

 Students can request their educational records at any time and should be advised of their rights annually.
 With proper guidance, students can then waive their right to see their records.
-Before releasing any personal data, students must give their consent in writing before distribution by administrators or school officials.
+Before releasing personal data, students must give written consent before distribution by administrators or school officials.

 Digital student data is a primary target for attackers.
-Educational organizations must follow best practices to protect data from cyber-criminals.
-A data breach could be costly from fines and legal fees.
+Educational organisations must follow best practices to protect data from cyber criminals.
+The fines and legal fees from a data breach could be costly.
 Here are a few elements of FERPA compliance in IT:

-- Test and remediate vulnerabilities: Vulnerability scans will find issues with infrastructure that stores data such as databases and cloud storage.
+- Test and remediate vulnerabilities: Vulnerability scans identify issues with infrastructure that stores data, such as databases and cloud storage.
 Review security controls and policies regularly.

-- Monitoring and audit trails: Monitor all systems for suspicious activity that could indicate a data breach either from outside sources or insider threats.
-Some applications will monitor infrastructure for compliance to ensure that they meet standards.
+- Monitoring and audit trails: Monitor all systems for suspicious activity that could indicate a data breach from outside sources or insider threats.
+Some applications monitor infrastructure for compliance to ensure they meet standards.

-- Continuous updates and reviews: Compliance standards change, and regulatory bodies provide a limited amount of time to deploy updates to the system.
-To provide plenty of time to deploy changes and be aware of FERPA updates, always review regulations annually.
+- Continuous updates and reviews: Compliance standards change, and regulatory bodies provide limited time to deploy updates to the system.
+Always review regulations annually to provide adequate time to deploy changes and be aware of FERPA updates.

 Who Must Comply With FERPA?

-Any organization that stores student data such as social security numbers, contact information, and financial data must follow FERPA regulations.
-Internal and publicly accessible systems must have the proper access controls and cybersecurity implemented to avoid a data breach.
+Any organisation that stores student data, such as social security numbers, contact information, and financial data, must follow FERPA regulations.
+Internal and publicly accessible systems must implement proper access controls and cybersecurity to avoid a data breach.
 Colleges, universities, high schools, elementary schools, and vocational schools fall under FERPA compliance.

-Non-compliance with FERPA can lead to severe penalties and cost the organization its funding, devastating its operations.
+Non-compliance with FERPA can lead to severe penalties and cost the organisation its funding, devastating its operations.